Must be a TA in a STEM course concurrently

 - Who are my students, and how can I better engage them?

-- How can I give students feedback that fosters learning but not drown myself in grading?
+- How can I give students feedback that fosters learning?

 - How can I create a positive learning environment?

 - How can I teach efficiently (to balance teaching with research) and effectively?

 The course is especially appropriate for new TAs, or TAs with limited teaching experience.
 TAs teaching all levels and types of STEM courses are welcome to participate.

 “I really enjoyed having a place to discuss my teaching with my peers and to gain strategies to improve my teaching.”